 The company Nuka/1906 has been working hard to establish a dispensary there.
 Former New Jersey Governor Jim Florio serves on their board, and former NJ Department of Health official Jackie Cornell serves as their lobbyist.
 Nuka/1906 is a Colorado-based brand run by a New Jersey native.

-There has been a great deal of talk of a clinical cannabis dispensary opening next door in Jersey City.
-A dispensary was likely to be awarded there last December but has been held up a lawsuit held up by COVID.
+There has been a great deal of discussion of a medical cannabis dispensary opening next door in Jersey City.
+A dispensary was likely to be awarded there last December but has been held up by a lawsuit held up by COVID.